15 Cool Savannah Coffee Shops for Caffeine Lovers

 One of my personal favorite coffee shops in Savannah, Franklin’s has both some of the best espresso and some of the friendliest baristas in town!

-Add in absolutely gorgeous decor, a great selection of food, and a transition into a wine bar in the evenings (Franklin’s stays open until 9:30 PM on weekdays, 10:00 PM on weekends–exceptionally late for a Savannah coffee shop), and you have a delightful addition to any trip to Savannah.
+Add in absolutely gorgeous decor, a great selection of food, and a transition into a wine bar in the evenings (Franklin’s stays open until 8:30 PM, which is late for a Savannah coffee shop), and you have a delightful addition to any trip to Savannah.

 interior of franklins in savannah with barstools in the foregound and outdoor tables visible outside the window